EdwardZeed/SOFT3202/major_project/readme.md

 # files
-as Josh recommended, all the fxml and css files are under resources/view folder all the javadoc files are under javadoc/
+as Josh recommended, all the fxml and css files are under resources/view folder, all the javadoc files are under javadoc/

 click index.html to see the javadoc. if you want to see the javadoc for test file, search them in the search box.